-we obtain its balance upon adding the flow kinetic energy equation \eqref{eq:Kin_energy} to the thermal energy balance \eqref{eq:balance_ehs},} \ik{
+we obtain its balance upon adding the flow kinetic energy equation \eqref{eq:Kin_energy} to the thermal energy balance \eqref{eq:balance_ehs}:

-The latter balance equation can be derived directly from the Enskog--Vlasov kinetic equation under appropriate scaling in the hydrodynamic limit.
-Conversely, starting with the total kinetic energy balance \eqref{eq:balance_energy_enskog} and adding the balance for the potential energy \eqref{eq:demf} (since $e_{\rm mf}$ depends only on the density, the latter follows by the continuity equation),
+The balance equation \eqref{eq:balance_energy_enskog} can be derived directly from the Enskog--Vlasov kinetic equation under appropriate scaling in the hydrodynamic limit.
+Conversely, starting with the energy balance \eqref{eq:balance_energy_enskog} and adding the balance for the potential energy \eqref{eq:demf} (since $e_{\rm mf}$ depends only on the density, the latter follows from the continuity equation),

-we arrive at the bulk energy balance \eqref{eq:balance_energy} (and, consequently, after adding the balance of the interface energy \eqref{eq:balance_surface}, at the total energy balance \eqref{eq:balance_total_e}), for the special case of the equation of state \eqref{eq:eos_general}.
-These considerations show that a more general phenomenological bulk energy balance \eqref{eq:balance_energy} is consistent with the special case derived directly from kinetic theory and thus gives us a further reason for using \eqref{eq:balance_energy} as the target energy balance equation in the lattice Boltzmann context. } Consequently, and without loss of generality, we use the van der Waals equation of state in the numerical examples below,
+we recover the bulk energy balance \eqref{eq:balance_energy} (and, consequently, after adding the balance of the interface energy \eqref{eq:balance_surface}, the total energy balance \eqref{eq:balance_total_e}), for the special case of the equation of state \eqref{eq:eos_general}.
+These considerations show that a more general phenomenological bulk energy balance \eqref{eq:balance_energy} is consistent with the special case derived directly from kinetic theory and thus gives us a further reason to use \eqref{eq:balance_energy} as the target energy balance equation in the lattice Boltzmann context.
+Consequently, and without loss of generality, we use the van der Waals equation of state in the numerical examples below,

-\nomenclature{$a$}{Van der Waals long range attractive interaction coefficient} \nomenclature{$b$}{Van der Waals excluded volume coefficient} The excluded volume parameter $b$ and the long-range molecular attraction parameter $a$ are defined in terms of the critical state thermodynamic data, critical point density $\rho_c$, critical temperature $T_c$ and critical pressure $P_c$, as follows: $a ={27 R^2 T_c^2}/{64 P_c}$, $b = {R T_c}/{8 P_c}$. \nomenclature{$\{\rho_c, T_c, P_c\}$}{Critical state variables} \nomenclature{$\{\rho_r, T_r, P_r\}$}{State variables in reduced units, i.e. by critical state.} The differentials of the specific internal energy \eqref{eq:de_rho} and of the specific entropy $s$ for the van der Waals fluid are, respectively,
+\nomenclature{$a$}{Van der Waals long range attractive interaction coefficient} \nomenclature{$b$}{Van der Waals excluded volume coefficient} The excluded volume parameter $b$ and the long-range molecular attraction parameter $a$ are defined in terms of the critical-state thermodynamic data: the critical density $\rho_c$, critical temperature $T_c$ and critical pressure $P_c$, as follows: $a ={27 R^2 T_c^2}/{64 P_c}$, $b = {R T_c}/{8 P_c}$.
+The differentials of the specific internal energy \eqref{eq:de_rho} and of the specific entropy $s$ for the van der Waals fluid are, respectively,